mattermost/docs/source/overview/product.rst

 Release Schedule
 ---------------------------

-New Mattermost releases new major versions on the 16th of every month.
+Mattermost releases new major versions on the 16th of every other month.

 - Learn about the latest features in the `Mattermost Changelog <https://docs.mattermost.com/administration/changelog.html>`_